Siddu230/Siddu230/README.md

 ✨ **What I Do:**
 - 💻 Write efficient and elegant code in **C++, JavaScript, and Python.**
-- 🌐 Build dynamic, user-friendly web applications using **HTML,CSS,JavaScript& React.**
+- 🌐 Build dynamic, user-friendly web applications using **HTML,CSS,JS,React,Node js,Express &MongoDb.**
 - 🎯 Solve challenging **DSA problems** to hone my logic and analytical skills.
 - 📖 Stay curious and keep learning new tools, frameworks, and methodologies.